 Each year, National Foster Care Month helps to bring awareness to the experiences of foster youth across the country.
 We continually learn and witness the effect of foster care on youth and gain deeper understanding on the experiences of foster youth who hold marginalized identities.
-This year, we want to start a discussion about the dire need of supportive Black, Indigenous, Latinx, and Asian LGBTQ+ caregivers for foster youth in this country.
+This year, we want to start a discussion about the dire need of supportive Black, Indigenous, Latine, and Asian LGBTQ+ caregivers for foster youth in this country.

 When thinking of the needs of foster youth, it’s important to recognize the necessity of supportive caregivers in the well-being of youth, especially for LGBTQ+ youth of color.
 Navigating racism, homophobia, and transphobia causes additional trauma and stress to foster youth.